rust-lang/book/src/ch20-02-multithreaded.md

 wait until a job becomes available.
 The `Mutex<T>` ensures that only one `Worker` thread at a time is trying to request a job.

-With the implementation of this trick, our thread pool is in a working state!
+Our thread pool is now in a working state!
+Give it a `cargo run` and make some
-Give it a `cargo run` and make some requests:
+requests:

 <!-- manual-regeneration
 cd listings/ch20-web-server/listing-20-20